 I have a list of more than 300 favorite restaurants here, and it’s only getting longer…so it’s tough to recommend only five!
 Still, a solo seat at the bar at Nopa might be my all-time favorite.

 Nopa’s open kitchen is local, organic, fresh, and inventive – all the things that really make SF food great.
-Anything wood-fired is always a highlight, including their burger, and they’re known for their brunch, too.
+Anything wood-fired is always a highlight, including their burgers, and they’re known for their brunch, too.

 Approachable and focused on the neighborhood and community, Nopa serves some of the best food in the city.
 Their entire operation is true San Francisco.